Earth... The Vinyl Frontier

 (504) 866-6065

-It's a step back in time when you enter this 60's "head shop."
-Mushroom is one flight up in a building on the western edge of the Tulane University campus and is where you'll find the usual rock suspects (in the usual rock condition), plus tie-dyed t-shirts, day-glow posters, incense, candles, rolling papers, et al. For the serious collector, it's really not worth a stop, except for fillers.
+It's a step back in time when you enter this 60's head shop.
+Mushroom is one flight up in a building on the western edge of the Tulane University campus and is where you'll find the usual rock suspects (in the usual rock condition), plus tie-dyed t-shirts, day-glow posters, incense, candles, rolling papers, et al. It might be worth a visit if you're a newbie to vinyl, but for the serious collector, it's only a place for fillers.

 3403 Paris Avenue